Retirement Pension (Old Age Pension)

 Introduction of flexible pension age

-For example, if someone has paid contributions for 45 years and takes their pension at 63, they will receive 86% of a standard rate pension.
+For example, if someone has paid contributions for 45 to 47 years and takes their pension at 63, they will receive 86% of a standard rate pension.
 (24 months x 0.58% = 14% reduction approx)

 There are other things to think about before taking a pension early.
 For example, taking your pension early may make a difference to how other benefits you might get are paid to you in the future.